4chan: Internet raids

 According to The Washington Post, "the site's users have managed to pull off some of the highest-profile collective actions in the history of the Internet."

 Users of 4chan and other websites "raided" Hal Turner by launching denial-of-service attacks and prank calling his phone-in radio show during December 2006 and January 2007.
 The attacks caused Turner's website to go offline.
-This cost thousands of dollars of bandwidth bills according to Turner.
+This cost thousands of dollars in bandwidth bills according to Turner.
 In response, Turner sued 4chan, 7chan, and other websites; however, he lost his plea for an injunction and failed to receive letters from the court.

 KTTV Fox 11 aired a report on Anonymous, calling them a group of "hackers on steroids", "domestic terrorists", and collectively an "Internet hate machine" on July 26, 2007.
 Slashdot founder Rob Malda posted a comment made by another Slashdot user, Miang, stating that the story focused mainly on users of "4chan, 7chan and 420chan".
 Miang claimed that the report "seems to confuse /b/ raids and motivational poster templates with a genuine threat to the American public", arguing that the "unrelated" footage of a van exploding shown in the report was to "equate anonymous posting with domestic terror".

 On July 10, 2008, the swastika CJK unicode character (卐) appeared at the top of Google's Hot Trends list—a tally of the most used search terms in the United States—for several hours.
 It was later reported that the HTML numeric character reference for the symbol had been posted on /b/, with a request to perform a Google search for the string.
 A multitude of /b/ visitors followed the order and pushed the symbol to the top of the chart, though Google later removed the result.

 Later that year, the private Yahoo!
 Mail account of Sarah Palin, Republican vice presidential candidate in the 2008 United States presidential election, was hacked by a 4chan user.
 The hacker posted the account's password on /b/, and screenshots from within the account to WikiLeaks.
 A /b/ user then logged in and changed the password, posting a screenshot of him sending an email to a friend of Palin's informing her of the new password on the /b/ thread.
 However, he forgot to blank out the password in the screenshot.
 A multitude of /b/ users attempted to log in with the new password, and the account was automatically locked out by Yahoo!.
 The incident was criticized by some /b/ users.
 One user commented, "seriously, /b/.
 We could have changed history and failed, epically."
 The FBI and Secret Service began investigating the incident shortly after its occurrence.
 On September 20 it was revealed they were questioning David Kernell, the son of Democratic Tennessee State Representative Mike Kernell.

 The stock price of Apple Inc. fell significantly in October 2008 after a hoax story was submitted to CNN's user-generated news site iReport.com claiming that company CEO Steve Jobs had suffered a major heart attack.
 The source of the story was traced back to 4chan.